Z1mm3r/km-tech/README.md

   4. In terminal and navigate to project directory.
      * Navigate To server folder
      * run node index.js
-     * leave this running, client will not work with thiss off.
+     * leave this running, client will not work with this off.
   5. Open up the project directory in finder
      * Navigate to client folder.
      * Open index.html in your browser and enjoy!